 The NSW Murray-Darling Basin Fractured Rock Water Resource Plan covers groundwater stored within the fractures, joints, bedding planes, faults and cavities within the geological rock mass of the NSW Murray-Darling Basin as well as alluvial sediments that overlie these fractured rock systems that have not been explicitly captured elsewhere.

 The NSW Murray Darling Basin Fractured Rock (GW11) is composed of the following nine sustainable diversion limit resource units (SDL resource units):

 - Liverpool Ranges Basalt (GS22)

 - Orange Basalt (GS39)

 - Young Granite (GS51)

 Public exhibition of the NSW Murray-Darling Basin Fractured Rock Water Resource Plan is now closed.
-All submissions have been reviewed by the Department of Planning and Environment.
 Public information sessions were held at Gunnedah, Orange and Yass in August 2019.
+All submissions have been reviewed by the department.

 The following respondents agreed to have their submissions published on this website.
 Note that not all respondents elected to have their submissions published.